Earnings and employment from Pay As You Earn Real Time Information, UK: December 2025

 Earnings and employment from Pay As You Earn Real Time Information, non-seasonally adjusted

-Earnings and employment statistics from Pay As You Earn (PAYE) Real Time Information (RTI) (official statistics in development), non-seasonally adjusted.
+Earnings and employment statistics from Pay As You Earn (PAYE) Real Time Information (RTI), UK, NUTS 1, 2 and 3 areas and local authorities, monthly, non-seasonally adjusted.

 Earnings and employment from Pay As You Earn Real Time Information, revision triangle

-Revisions of earnings and employment statistics from Pay As You Earn (PAYE) Real Time Information (RTI) (official statistics in development).
+Revisions of earnings and employment statistics from Pay As You Earn (PAYE) Real Time Information (RTI), UK, monthly.

 Earnings and employment from Pay As You Earn Real Time Information, seasonally adjusted

-Earnings and employment statistics from Pay As You Earn (PAYE) Real Time Information (RTI) (official statistics in development), seasonally adjusted.
+Earnings and employment statistics from Pay As You Earn (PAYE) Real Time Information (RTI), UK, NUTS 1, 2 and 3 areas and local authorities, monthly, seasonally adjusted.

 Back to table of contents